squid-cache/squid-cache.github.io/SquidFaq/SecurityPitfalls.rst

 As you can imaging, allowing random internet visitors to see these details is not a good thing.
 For this reason the '''very top''' access control in Squid limits manager access on only be available to the special localhost IP.

 {{{
-acl manger proto cache_obj
+acl manger url_regex -i ^cache_object:// /squid-internal-mgr/
-http_access allow manager localhost http_access deny manager
+http_access allow localhost manager http_access deny manager
 }}}